lopezpdvn/aspnet5co/pages/methodology.md

 ## Understand architectural concepts

-* Achieve a deeper understanding of the relationship between ASP.NET and other important projects within the .NET and Web communities, specially those that are currently in development.
+* Achieve a deeper understanding of the relationship between ASP.NET and other important projects within the .NET and Web communities, especially those that are currently in development.

-* Understand the relatioship between the ASP.NET and other recent projects such as Roslyn, ASP.NET MVC 6 and .NET 5.
+* Understand the relationship between the ASP.NET and other recent projects such as Roslyn, ASP.NET MVC 6 and .NET 5.

 * Be able to describe high level designs of solutions for specific applications, by combining ASP.NET with other related technologies and their respective development versions.

-This means in other words being aware of the upcoming features of the future releases.
+* Be aware of the upcoming features of the future releases.

 ## Be social about project

 This is a stage that can be reached at any point in time of the work in the project.
-Once reached, should be maintained indefinitively.
+Once reached, should be maintained indefinitely.
 The activities involved are:

 * Setting up a public website to distribute documentation about the project.